ximosa/webcomponents2/README.md

 ## Installation

-We recommend package installation with Bower, add it to your development dependencies:
+Install package with Bower and add it to your development dependencies:

 `bower install --save webcomponents2`

-Butr it's possible to install with NPM, add it to your development dependencies:

-`npm install --save webcomponents2`

 ## Components